angelo-volpe/document-generator-webapp/docs/source/code_documentation.rst

 -------------
 Path: documentapp/ocr_predictor.py

-Interface for OCR Predictor.
+Adapters for OCR predictions.
 Implement the predict method to predict the content of a document image.

-Currently implemented with PaddleOCR.
+Currently supported implementations include PaddleOCR or Faster R-CNN+PaddleOCR.

 Jobs
 ----
 Path: documentapp/jobs.py

-Interface for Jobs.
+Adapters for jobs running.
 Implement the run_job method to run the job.

 Currently implemented with Airflow.